Behavioural Insights

 We develop guidelines, tools, standards and training to enable governments to use and better integrate behavioural science into public policy.

-We provide expert behavioural advice to support governments interested in or applying BI to tackle domestic and global policy challenges.
+We provide expert behavioural advice to support governments interested in or applying Behavioural Insights (BI) to tackle domestic and global policy challenges.

-Our work on BI in the public sector
+Our work on Behavioural Science in the public sector

 Seven routes to experimentation: A guide to applied behavioural science methods.
 Policy makers often need evidence to support decision-making, but choosing the right method can be daunting due to personnel, time, and cost constraints.
 This guide simplifies this process.
 Created in collaboration with behavioural scientists at Affective Advisory and ETH Zürich, it offers guidelines and a visual roadmap to help policy makers choose the most fit-for-purpose evidence collection method for their specific policy challenge.